 An uptick in consumer sentiment or a sturdy growth print for the three months through June would be pound supportive and could help the British currency gain on peers like the US dollar and euro.

 Exchange rates can be extremely volatile.
 Look into registering for regular market updates if you want to stay up-to-date with the latest market movements.

-US dollar (USD) conversion rate outlook may change on NFP report
+US dollar (USD) conversion rate dependent on Fed rate hike bets

 Exchange rate movements can be swift and dramatic, so if you’ve got a currency requirement coming up and want to move your funds at the right time you may want to have a chat with a currency specialist.